Dugy/EzGz/README.md

 Errors are handled with exceptions.
 Unless there is a bug, an error happens only if the input file is incorrect.
 All exceptions inherit from `std::exception`, parsing errors are `std::runtime_error`, internal errors with `std::logic_error` (these should not appear unless there is a bug).
 In absence of RTTI, catching an exception almost certainly means the file is corrupted (if compiling with exceptions disabled, exceptions have to be enabled for the file that includes this header, performance would be worse without them).
 Exceptions thrown during decompression mean the entire output may be invalid (checksum failures are detected only at the end of file).
 If an exception is thrown inside a function that fills an input buffer, it will be propagated.

 The decompression algorithm itself does not use dynamic allocation.
 All buffers and indexes are on stack.
-Exceptions, string values obtained from the files (like names) and callbacks done using `std::function` may dynamically allocate.
+Exceptions, `std::string` values obtained from the files (like names) and callbacks done using `std::function` may dynamically allocate.
+The string type can be configured using a custom class as settings template argument.